leifliddy/asahi-fedora-builder/README.md

 But....until that happens I'll continue to work on this project.

 **known issues:**
-**wifi:** If the wifi interface doesn't come up on the initial boot after installing the image, just reboot the system.
-It'll come up on the next one.
 **lvm2:** There's currently an issue with the lvm2-monitor service that delays the system boot by a couple minutes
 If you have the `lvm2` package installed, consider disabling the `lvm2-monitor` service
 ```